dfranklin02/SRL/docs/pages/strategies/managing_environment.md

 ---
-title: Strategies for Managing Learning Environments
+title: WHAT is managing your environment?
 tags:
 keywords:
 sidebar: mydoc_sidebar